KhandelwalTapan7/AI_Deepfake_Detector/README.md

 A: 8GB minimum, 16GB recommended for smooth operation.

 **Q: Can I run this on CPU only?**
-A: Yes!
+A: Yes.
 Training takes longer but inference is still fast (<1 second per image).

 **Q: How much storage is needed?**
-A: ~5GB for dependencies and model, plus space for uploads (auto-cleaned).
+A: Approximately 5GB for dependencies and model, plus space for uploads (auto-cleaned).

 **Q: Does it support GPU acceleration?**
 A: Yes, NVIDIA GPUs with CUDA are supported for faster inference.